wickramasinghe07/Ceylon-Petroleum-Corporation/README.md

 # Ceylon-Petroleum-Corporation ⛽

+Purpose
+The purpose of this is to know how much oil is in the filling station in front of us when we are on a certain journey.
+After knowing, we can calculate the required number and get it.
+It is another matter that we can know whether we have the necessary oils.

 Creating a Mobile App that helps to find out how much oil is available in nearby oil filling stations.
                                                ⛽